 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

 Nearly half a billion dollars is spent in the U.S. each year on Halloween costumes for pets.
-1 and 18% of people plan to dress their pets up in costumes in 2018.
+1 and 29 million people plan to dress their pets up in costumes in 2019.

-If you’re one of 31 million Americans who loves humiliating their pets (and a good chuckle), you’ll enjoy our study that names the states most likely to dress up their pups (and the most popular costumes this year).
+If you’re one of the Americans who loves humiliating their pets (and a good chuckle), you’ll enjoy our study that names the states most likely to dress up their pups and the most popular costumes this year.